Travel

 - Border Search of Electronic Devices at Ports of Entry

-Documents Needed to Re-Enter the U.S.
+Entry to the U.S.

 - A passport valid for at least six months beyond your re-entry date into the U.S. Some exceptions may apply.